The Anatomy of UX Designer

 InVision is the world’s most popular prototyping instrument.
 On the InVision project management page, you can organize the design components in a Workflow Status.
 You can define the columns for the activities and move the components of the design by dragging and dropping in the corresponding column.
 It can work with different types of documents, including JPG, PNG, GIF, AI, and PSD.
 InVision also has pushed and pulled integrations with apps like Slack, Dropbox, Box, Trello, JIRA, and many more.

 Adobe Experience Design X

-With Adobe XD it is possible to create, reuse, and re-mix vector and image material, to create wireframes, screen designs, interactive prototypes and elements ready for production in the same application.
-A great advantage is the possibility of integrating other Adobe products, such as Photoshop or After Effects.
+With Adobe XD it is possible to create, reuse, and re-mix vector and image material, to create wireframes, screen designs, interactive prototypes, and elements ready for production in the same application.
+A great advantage is a possibility of integrating other Adobe products, such as Photoshop or After Effects.

 Sketch in many ways is similar to Photoshop, but it also has some very practical features.
 Sketch vector shapes can easily adapt to changing styles, dimensions, and designs to save you a great deal of time in manual adaptations.
 Sketch’s fully vector-based workflow makes it easy to create attractive, high-quality designs from start to finish.

 Dribbble is described as the homeland of the world’s best designers and offers a virtually endless selection of creative storefronts and visual design options.